Massimo-Piccone/Massimo-Piccone/Scripts/Swift/macSS->Git.swift.md

                 // Create the replacement string
                 let replacement = "![\(count)](/Wireshark/.assets/\(safeFilename))"

-// Instead of /Wireshark/.assets/                           ^
+//                                                    ^
-// You Can Modify this to your "/Local-GitHub/Assets-Path/" |
+// You Can Modify this to your local /.assets/ folder |

                 // Replace in content
                 if let matchRange = Range(match.range, in: content) {